dtechspace/ml-exlab/README.md

 The cosine metric and the hashing feature reduction options are currently not implemented.
 Standard scaling gives lots of NaN entries in the dataset we are currently using.

-The lab.py and the detection.py files currently contain a large overlap in code, which makes future edits very difficult since they would have to be implemented twice (violating the Don't Repeat Yourself principle).
+The `lab.py` and the `detection.py` files currently contain a large overlap in code, which makes future edits very difficult since they would have to be implemented twice (violating the Don't Repeat Yourself principle).

 ## Logging and Persisting

 There are four output artifacts of a run in the experiment lab.
 First, for every single model that is constructed, information about its stages and metrics is printed to the terminal.
-Second, there is a models folder containing a directory for each "winner" model: the model with the lowest hyperloss found during one run of the script.
-Third, there is a log.txt file containing a json formatted string for each "winnder" model, separated by blank lines.
-Fourth, there is an all_log.txt with a log entry for each model, not just the winners.
+Second, there is a `models` folder containing a directory for each "winner" model: the model with the lowest hyperloss found during one run of the script.
+Third, there is a `log.txt` file containing a json formatted string for each "winner" model, separated by blank lines.
+Fourth, there is an `all_log.txt` with a log entry for each model, not just the winners.

-The models folder contains a folder for each model, with the naming format: [type_of_model] YYYY-MM-DD_HH:MM:SS, e.g. autoencoder_2020-07-29_14:47:18.
-It is a parquet formatted folder for keras models, and for sklearn models it is just a folder containing a file named [type_of_model] model serialized using joblib.
+The models folder contains a folder for each model, with the naming format: `type_of_model`YYYY-MM-DD_HH:MM:SS, e.g. `autoencoder_2020-07-29_14:47:18`.
+It is a parquet formatted folder for keras models, and for sklearn models it is just a folder containing a file named "`type_of_model`model" serialized using joblib.

 ## Dependencies

-We are currently using these libraries.
-To use the script, you will need to install these packages and their dependencies.

-Name:                                  Version:
-pandas                 1.0.5
-numpy                  1.19.0
-sklearn                0.23.1
-keras                  2.4.3
-hyperopt               0.2.4
-joblib                 0.15.1
+The dependencies are listed in `requirements.txt`, and can be installed using:

+    pip install -r requirements.txt

 ## Examples

 Here is an example filenames.json:

     {
     "CICIDS-Monday": "/opt/spark-data/netdata/cicids-2017/Monday-WorkingHours.pcap_ISCX.csv",
     "CICIDS-Tuesday": "/opt/spark-data/netdata/cicids-2017/Tuesday-WorkingHours.pcap_ISCX.csv",
     "CICIDS-Wednesday": "/opt/spark-data/netdata/cicids-2017/Wednesday-workingHours.pcap_ISCX.csv",
     "CICIDS-Thursday-Web": "/opt/spark-data/netdata/cicids-2017/Thursday-WorkingHours-Morning-WebAttacks.pcap_ISCX.csv",
     "CICIDS-Thursday-Infiltration": "/opt/spark-data/netdata/cicids-2017/Thursday-WorkingHours-Afternoon-Infilteration.pcap_ISCX.csv",
     "CICIDS-Friday-Morning": "/opt/spark-data/netdata/cicids-2017/Friday-WorkingHours-Morning.pcap_ISCX.csv",
     "CICIDS-Friday-PortScan": "/opt/spark-data/netdata/cicids-2017/Friday-WorkingHours-Afternoon-PortScan.pcap_ISCX.csv",
     "CICIDS-Friday-DDOS": "/opt/spark-data/netdata/cicids-2017/Friday-WorkingHours-Afternoon-DDos.pcap_ISCX.csv"
     }

 Here are some example configuration files that work with it:

     { "run": {
             "datasets": ["CICIDS-Friday-DDOS", "CICIDS-Friday-PortScan"],
             "processing": {
-            "features": "EXCEPT: ['Destination Port']", "label_column": "Label",
+                "features": "EXCEPT: ['Destination Port']",
+                "label_column": "Label",
                 "normal_label": "BENIGN",
                 "categorical": {
                     "features": "lambda x: 'Flags' in x or 'Port' in x", "index": True,
                     "reduce": {
                         "num": 20,
                         "method": "mod"},
                     "onehot": True},
                 "scaled": "minmax"},
             "model": {
                 "type": "kmeans",
                 "k": randint("k",4,20),
                 "metric": "dist",
                 "threshold": uniform("t",0.5,2.5) },
             "data_management": {
                 "test": 0.2,
                 "use_all": False},
             "hyperloss": "box",
             "bag_num": 1,
             "bag_size": "all" } }

     { "run": {
             "datasets": ["CICIDS-Friday-DDOS"],
             "processing": {
                 "features": "all",
                 "label_column": "Label",
                 "normal_label": "BENIGN",
                 "categorical": {
-                "features": "lambda x: 'Port' in x", "index": True,
+                    "features": "lambda x: 'Port' in x",
+                    "index": True,
                     "reduce": {
                         "num": 5,
                         "method": "cluster"},
                     "onehot": True},
                 "scaled": "minmax"},
             "model": {
                 "type": "autoencoder",
                 "encoding_size": randint("encoding_size", 3, 10),
                 "extra": 0,
                 "epochs": 40,
                 "optimizer": "sgd",
                 "learning_rate": .3,
                 "metric": "dist",
                 "threshold": uniform("threshold", .5, 3) },
             "data_management": {
                 "test": 0.2,
                 "use_all": True},
             "hyperloss": "box",
             "bag_num": 10,
             "bag_size": 50 } }

 ## Extensionality

 The ExLab initially contains only three models, but its architecture is suited to other machine learning tasks.
-To add more anomaly detection models, simply add more if statements of the form: elif model_configuration["type"] == "...": .
+To add more anomaly detection models, simply add more if statements of the form: `elif model_configuration["type"] == "...": `.
 Anyone can design a custom configuration structure, and acccess the fields in model_configuration within the code.
-Simple analogy with the other model type conditions will show any extensor of the code what essential actions need to be taken in that conditional: initializing a model according to hyperparameters, training a model on limited_trainDf, persisting the model in the results/temp_models folder, and assigning the testDf["temp_distances"] column to be the anomaly scores produced by the model on the limited_testDf.
+Simple analogy with the other model type conditions will show any extensor of the code what essential actions need to be taken in that conditional: initializing a model according to hyperparameters, training a model on `limited_trainDf`, persisting the model in the `results/temp_models` folder, and assigning the `testDf["temp_distances"]` column to be the anomaly scores produced by the model on the limited_testDf.

-Updating the code to allow for arbitrary classifiers will not require much, other than a conditional treatment of trainDf around line 150.
-To include regressors, the bagging procedure must be updated, and testDf["predictions"] should be defined and analyzed slightly differently.
-This fork needs only happen once, and will not be too hard, and from then on arbitrary regressors may be included.
+Updating the code to allow for arbitrary classifiers will not require much, other than a conditional treatment of `trainDf` around line 150.
+To include regressors, the bagging procedure must be updated, and `testDf["predictions"]` should be defined and analyzed slightly differently.
+This fork needs only happen once; it will not be too hard, and from then on arbitrary regressors may be included.